Wynncraft-Overhaul/installer/DOCS.md

 - `name`: This field specifies the name of the mod.
 This does not have to match the actual mod name, but it's best to make sure it matches.
 - `source`: This field specifies where the mod comes from.
 Currently supported values are: `modrinth`, `ddl`.
 - `location`: If `source` is set to `modrinth`, then this should be set to the mod's slug (the part after `mod/` in the URL).
 If `source` is set to `ddl`, then this should be a direct download link.
 Note that links that redirect are not direct download links.
 - `version`: If `source` is set to `modrinth`, then this must be set to exactly the same as the version number of the mod you want to download.
-However, if source is set to `ddl`, then this can be anything, but it's best to set it to the actual version.
+However, if source is set to `ddl`, then this can be anything, but it's best to set it to the actual version to improve clarity.
+- `path`: This field should be left out when creating manifests as it's meant to be a place the installer can store the path of a downloaded mod.

 ## Shaderpacks